truenas/middleware/docs/userguide/index.rst

 #.  **Test the share.**

-To test the share from a Windows system, open Explorer and click on Network.
+To test the share from a Windows system, open Explorer and click on "Network".
 For this configuration example, a system named *FREENAS* should appear with a share named *backups*.
 An example is seen in Figure 10.3b:

 **Figure 10.3b: Accessing the CIFS Share from a Windows Computer**